ece-jacob-scott/jacobbscott.dev/src/blogs/2020/blog_creation.md

 ```

 This is all a custom Rollup plugin is, just an object with a name and some
-functions that get run at different points in the build process.
-This makes for
+functions that get run at different points in Rollup's build process.
+This makes
-a very easy jumping off point for the static site generator.
+for a very easy jumping off point for the static site generator.

 ## Repo Structure and Config Files

-To keep the repo relativily well organized I went through many different ways of
+Figuring out how to organize the blog files was a challenge and I went through
-organizing the blog files.
-My first instinct was to have implicit folders where
+many different iterations before settling on using a config file.
+My first
-the blogs markdown files lived and just have the plugin look in only those
+instinct was to have implicit folders where the blogs markdown files lived and
-folders.
-This approach was decent and allowed me to start implimenting the
+just have the plugin look in only those folders.
+This approach was decent and
-actual functionality early on but as I kept thinking about adding more features
+allowed me to start implementing the actual functionality early on but as I kept
-such as description snippets, header images, etc. I realized that this approach
+thinking about adding more features such as description snippets, header images,
-was lacking.
-I ended up implementing a blog config file which will define all
+etc. I realized that this approach was lacking.
+I ended up implementing a blog
-the posts as objects.
+config file which will define all the posts as objects.

 ```javascript
 export default {